MakeSchool-Tutorials/Peeved-Penguins-SpriteKit-Swift3-V2/P9-Physics-Part-1/content.md

 var touchNode: SKSpriteNode!
 ```
 >
-> Check the subsequent code connections in `didMoveToView(...)`:
+> Check the subsequent code connections in `didMove(to view:)` you should have these
->
+> connections:
 ```
-catapultArm = childNodeWithName("catapultArm") as!
+/* Set reference to catapultArm node */ catapultArm = childNode(withName: "catapultArm") as!
 SKSpriteNode
-catapult = childNodeWithName("catapult") as!
+catapult = childNode(withName: "catapult") as!
 SKSpriteNode
-cantileverNode = childNodeWithName("cantileverNode") as!
+cantileverNode = childNode(withName: "cantileverNode") as!
 SKSpriteNode
-touchNode = childNodeWithName("touchNode") as!
+touchNode = childNode(withName: "touchNode") as!
 SKSpriteNode
 ```
 >

-##Dynamic joints
+## Dynamic joints

-Next up you will be dynamically creating a sprint joint whenever the player touches the catapult arm to initiate pulling back the catapult.
-It needs to be accessible to your class as when the player lets go of the catapult arm you need to destroy the joint, which in turn releases the catapult arm and sets everything in motion.
+Next up you will be dynamically creating a sprint joint whenever the player touches the
+catapult arm to initiate pulling back the catapult.
+It needs to be accessible to your
+class as when the player lets go of the catapult arm you need to destroy the joint,
+which in turn releases the catapult arm and sets everything in motion.

 > [action]
 > Add this property to the *GameScene* class: